tao-cumplido/binary-reader/packages/reader/readme.md

 The package provides an `AsyncReader` class that provides a similiar interface as the synchronous `BinaryReader` but allows to only hold parts of the source data in memory at a given time.
 The `@nishin/node-file-reader` package implements an access layer on top of `AsyncReader` to be able to read files of arbitrary size. `AsyncReader` itself is platform independent and could also receive updates from an API endpoint.

-## Custom data readers
+## Custom data types

 The built-in types accessed through `DataType` are just low-level primitives for reading data from a given buffer.
-These primitives are just function that are passed buffer, offset and byte order.
+These primitives are simple functions that are passed a buffer, an offset and a byte order.
 In TypeScript the basic definition is as follows

 ```ts
 interface BytesValue<T> {